Ek Nayi Chhoti Si Zindagi: Plot

 The story portrays the lives of two orphan girls, Isha and Ira who do not give up despite facing many hardships in life.
-Their mother died, their father abandoned them, and they are left to fend for themselves.
-Their father has to give them up because he is marrying someone else.
-They are sent to live in an orphanage with Devki and her brother Bhola.
+Their mother died after Ira's birth and their father has to give them up because he is marrying someone else due to financial issues.
+He sends them to live in an orphanage with Devki and her brother Bhola.

-At first the kids don't like them because they escaped and they had to starve.
-But Isha comes back because Ira was sick and she sprained her leg.
-Devki is trying to separate Isha and Ira by telling Ira bad stuff about Isha.
-Also Isha finds out that Tinnu (a boy whom also escaped the orphanage and they helped him but got caught by Bhola) is in the dark room and he had to starve because he helped Isha escape.
-Meanwhile, Vrinda (the person in charge of everyone) hates Isha because she caused a lot of trouble for them.
-But one day when a guy named Arjun comes to deliver food, he meets Vrinda.
-They become friends and Arjun writes Vrinda letters.
-They both fall in love.
+At first, Isha and Ira are disliked by the kids at the orphanage because they escaped and the others had to starve, but Isha comes back because of Ira's declining health and injured leg.
+Devki constantly tries to separate the sisters by telling Ira bad stuff about Isha.
+Also, Isha finds out that Tinnu (a boy whom was helped by Isha and Ira when he once escaped the orphanage just like them, but was later caught by Bhola) is in the dark room and he had to starve because he helped Isha escape.

+Meanwhile, Vrinda, the eldest and in charge of all the children, hates Isha because she causes a lot of trouble for them.
+But one day, when a guy named Arjun comes to deliver food, he meets Vrinda.
+They become friends and eventually fall in love.
 Bhola finds out and warns Vrinda.
-To get revenge Vrinda mixes spices in Bhola's breakfast.
+To get revenge, Vrinda mixes spices in Bhola's breakfast.
 Bhola tells Devki and threatens Isha to tell the truth.
 Devki says that she will accept any condition if she says who did it.
-Isha takes the blame and tells Devki to release Tinnu.
-Tinnu is really very sick.
-Thakur and Fatima likes Isha now but Vrinda and Cutting are still upset.
+Isha takes the blame and tells Devki to release Tinnu, who has become ill.
+Thakur and Fatima begin liking Isha but Vrinda and Cutting are still upset.
 Thakur, Fatima, and Isha try to take care of Tinnu but their efforts are in vain.
 Isha collects money and the kids help her.
-Vrinda comes and wants to help and prove she's better than Isha, so they tell Vrinda to try to convince Devki to get a doctor.
+Vrinda comes, wanting to help and that prove she's better than Isha, so they tell Vrinda to try to convince Devki to get a doctor.
 The doctor comes and cures Tinnu.